MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- Title: Better screen reader support in the Console -->
 <!-- Subtitle: Assistive technologies can now announce autocomplete suggestions and evaluated expressions in the Console. -->

-In Microsoft Edge version 91 or earlier, in the **Console**, assistive technologies such as screen readers did not announce autocomplete suggestions or the results of evaluated expressions.
-In Microsoft Edge version 92, in the **Console**, screen readers now announce the currently selected autocomplete suggestion, and also now announce the result of an evaluated expression.
+Prior to Microsoft Edge version 92, in the **Console**, assistive technologies such as screen readers didn't announce autocomplete suggestions or the results of evaluated expressions.
+This has been fixed now.

 :::row:::
     :::column:::